kunal1300/Netflix_SQL_PowerBI_project/README.md

 Insight Description:

-The image you provided contains information about a Netflix movie titled **"A Very Murray Christmas"**.
+The image contains information about a Netflix movie titled **"A Very Murray Christmas"**.
 Here's a breakdown of the key insights from the image:

 1. **Title of the Movie**:
    - "A Very Murray Christmas"